Fair Oaks Mall: History

-From 2013 through 2014 Fair Oaks Mall underwent a renovation of the common areas of the mall.
+From 2013 through 2014, Fair Oaks Mall underwent a renovation of common areas.
 The five entrances to the mall were completely renovated, and a grand entrance was built on the north side of the mall along Route 50.
 The interior was updated with new floor tile, seating areas, technology tables, lighting, furniture, and the Michael & Son Fun Zone for children (since renamed).

+After Sears closed, the space was subdivided into many different retailers and restaurants.
 The sit-down dining offerings in the mall include restaurant and entertainment facility Dave & Buster's, Cheesecake Factory, Brio Tuscan Grille, Texas de Brazil, Breakers Korean BBQ & Grill, Sushi On, and Lazy Dog Restaurant & Bar.
+Dick’s Sporting Goods also built their store and opened in the former Sears anchor space.

 In March 2021, it was announced that in anticipation for the proposed Orange Line extension as well as the planned transit hub in the vicinity, that Taubman, the mall development firm, has won amendment approval to allow them to construct an open air addition at the center which includes 2000 housing units, offices, and hotel uses, totaling up to 4.8 million square feet.
 Plans also call for a central plaza and other urban parks throughout the development which will allow for gathering spaces and a space for public events.

-By 2023, since the government lockdown, Fair Oaks Mall has also announced several newest additions, among them are Ardene, Lovisa, Showcase, Miniso, as well as an upcoming location for Movement, an indoor climbing gymnasium which is also set to feature fitness and a yoga studio.
+By 2023, Fair Oaks Mall had also announced several newest additions, among them are Ardene, Lovisa, Showcase, Miniso, as well as an upcoming location for Movement, an indoor climbing gymnasium which is also set to feature fitness and a yoga studio.

-On April 11, 2024, Olshan Properties took ownership of the mall from Taubman, securing long-term extension.
+On April 11, 2024, Olshan Properties took ownership of the mall from Taubman, securing long-term loan extension.

 On November 7, 2024, Apple closed its location at the Fair Oaks Mall and was relocated to the Fairfax Corner shopping center across Interstate 66 on November 9.

+In September 2025, grocery store Fresh World began plans to purchase the former Lord & Taylor anchor space.
+They plan on opening a 80,000-square-foot supermarket where Lord & Taylor was located.

+In January 2026, Sky Zone announced plans to open a trampoline park in the remainder of the available former Sears anchor space.
+The chain has been expanding across the country due to the success of their trampoline parks.